iotaledger/data-marketplace/README.md

 ### Create a Firebase Account

 The data-marketplace uses [Firebase](https://firebase.google.com/) as storage solution.
 You need an active Firebase project to use the data-marketplace.
-Please create one.

 ### change config.json.example